Sun rally in 4th, beat Sky 72-63 to advance to WNBA Finals

-Connecticut scored the final 18 points of the game to overcome a 63-54 deficit with 4:46 remaining.

-All the Sun starters scored in double figures and Connecticut advanced to the Finals of the WNBA playoffs for the third time overall and first time since 2019.
+All the Sun starters scored in double figures and Connecticut advanced to the Finals for the third time overall and first time since 2019.

 Connecticut will face the top-seeded Las Vegas Aces for the WNBA title.
 The first game of the series is Sunday in Las Vegas.